 3 locations x 20€ = 60€

 Only 3 complete meals because you can't eat that much if u eat you cant walk :) 45€

 You can take 10 inner city connection 50€

 Yep you can do it for 425 € MAX f

 believe me with a good plan u can make it 250€

-Feel free to ask details have a nice trip almost 4 years ago
+Feel free to ask details have a nice trip about 4 years ago

 Flights are pretty cheap and easy.
 We flew from Istanbul to cappadoccia, make sure you stay in Goreme...it's absolutely amazing!

 We stayed in Kismet Cave there which was wonderful.
 We hired a car as well although it would be fine to just stay in Goreme a few days as it's small and easy to get around walking.
 Book the balloon trips from there too.
 Fabulous place!
 We went back 3 other trips it was so good. about 4 years ago